 Baker and Spice is nowhere near my house, yet I seem to have developed quite a knack for inventing errands that take me to or near its Hillsdale location.
-“Ummmm… I need to go to Fred Meyer.
+“Ummm… I need to go to Fred Meyer.
 Yes, the six other Fred Meyer stores closer to home were plumb out of tulip bulbs, so I had to cruise out to the Burlingame store.
 Oh, and since I was so close, I swung by Baker and Spice on my way home.
 You know, because I was right there anyway…”

-trophies from 5th-6th grade to prove it.
+I am a baker.
+Extremely amateur, of course, but I’ve been at it since I was seven or eight.
+I even have a couple of 4-H trophies from 5th-6th grade to prove it.
 My first cookbook (besides the hand-me-down Betty Crocker Cookbook for Boys and Girls, circa 1972) was Peter Rabbit’s Natural Foods Cookbook.
 The former exposed me to the delights of painted sugar cookies, Bunny Salad, and the (until now unrealized) Enchanted Castle Cake, and the latter guided me through Beatrix Potter-illustrated Littletown-Farm Carrot Cookies and Tabitha Twitchit’s Spicy Raisin Dessert.

-Baker and Spice’s commitment to sustainable and quality ingredients is reflected in the simple, down-to-earth charm of the bakery’s interior.
+But whether they’re satisfying your craving for sweet or savory, the bakery incorporates top-notch imported and seasonal ingredients from local farms and producers into their goods.
+Their commitment to sustainable and quality ingredients is reflected in the simple, down-to-earth charm of the bakery’s interior.
 Designed and built with mostly recycled and renewable materials by Richardson’s husband and business partner, Matt, there are eight small tables, a 10-12 seat community table and large windows that ample daylight as you nibble, read the paper, and covet your neighbor’s selections after your own have sadly disappeared.

 It must be said, however, that the reason this joint shines in a town lousy with bakeries, is not because the wheat for their flour was grown without pesticides, or that the menus are printed on recycled paper.
-Rather, the reason I find myself making the trek to Hillsdale is because their scones, cookies, bread pudding and assorted tea cakes, tarts and flourless chocolate tortes simply taste really, really good.
+Rather, the reason I find myself making the trek to Hillsdale is that their scones, cookies, bread pudding and assorted tea cakes, tarts and flourless chocolate tortes simply taste really good.

 These are a few of Baker and Spice’s standouts, although by no means a comprehensive list:

 Croissants/Laminated Pastries: Butter, almond, chocolate croissants, Dijon Gruyère, ham and Gruyère croissants, various twists, hand-pies and sweet buns.

-NOTE: The challah is the best in Portland; moist, sweet and slightly cake-y.
-They are available on Fridays only, of course, beginning at approximately 11am.
-It is recommended to call and reserve a loaf, since they invariably sell out well before day’s end.
+NOTE: The challah is the best in Portland; moist, sweet and slightly cakey.
+They are available on Fridays only, of course, beginning at approximately 11 am.
+It is recommended to call and reserve a loaf since they invariably sell out well before day’s end.

 I still have both of those first cookbooks, which have succeeded in shaping my tastes well into adulthood.
 I adore a dense chocolate brownie, but I will never turn my nose up at a wheat germ-laced protein-packed oatmeal/muesli based treat.
 I am a Eugene girl who was raised on sesame honey candy and homemade granola.
 Luckily, my home baking experience remained somewhat balanced in this regard.
-That is to say, while I dodged the frequent carob bullets fired by many a well meaning (and apparently taste bud-less) baker, I also licked my way through more than a couple bowlfuls of Tollhouse cookie dough and Cherry Chip cake batter.
+That is to say, while I dodged the frequent carob bullets fired by many a well-meaning (and apparently tastebud-less) baker, I also licked my way through more than a couple bowlfuls of Tollhouse cookie dough and Cherry Chip cake batter.
 And while there’s nothing fake or artificial about the lovely Pink Cake at Baker and Spice (colored naturally with French raspberry purée), this bakery is a nice reflection of the varying schools that have informed my tastes and love for all things sweet, baked and natural.